Skip to main content

 Summary

-The U.S. Air Force (USAF) Weather Systems Program Office (WxPO) encountered roadblocks during its cloud migration process.
-We helped unblock and accelerate their efforts using a service design approach.
+The U.S. Air Force (USAF) Weather Systems Program Office (WxPO) faced significant roadblocks in its cloud migration efforts.
+Our team at Skylight helped unblock and speed up their progress through a comprehensive service design approach, identifying and prioritizing key areas for improvement and creating the conditions for sustainable success.

 An airman removes traffic cones that were impeding the progress of a cloud.